naumov78/Questions/README.md

 ![Inbox](/docs/wireframes/screenshots/inbox.png)

 After click on the message in the list message content with message details will be rendered.
 Any message may be deleted by receiver or sender.
-If it's deleted by receiver it won't be render in receiver's inbox anymore, but still be rendered in sender's outbox.
-The same happens when sender delete the message - it will be deleted from outbox only, not from receiver's inbox.
+If it's deleted by receiver it won't be rendered in receiver's inbox anymore, but still be rendered in sender's outbox.
+The same happens when sender deletes the message - it will be deleted from outbox only, not from receiver's inbox.

 ![Message](/docs/wireframes/screenshots/message.png)